agasthik/aws-csa-2017/README.md

   - CloudWatch logs helps you monitor EC2 instance/application/system logs.
 Logs send data to CloudWatch

   - Standard monitoring 5 mins.
-Detailed monitoring 1 minute.
+Detailed monitoring 1 minute - out of free tier.

   - CloudWatch is for logging.
 CloudTrail is for auditing your calls.